 - Lid goes on to capture that Wok Hei and once she’s done that, she calms right down.
 She’ll go back to her talking)

-- And finally, when those veg are bright green, crisp but cooked (as opposed to crisp and raw) and it might be 1-2 mins, you are ready to serve and eat.
+- And finally, when those veg are bright green, crisp but cooked (as opposed to crisp and raw) or soft and succulent as in the case of spinach, and it might be 1-2 mins, you are ready to serve and eat.

 - Remember, as you plate up those veg, they will be full of Wok Hei, and as such, must be eaten immediatley.